Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows

 In our experiment, the presence of magnetic fields is detected using proton imaging.
-Described further in the Methods section, an isotropically-emitting proton source is generated by implosion of a capsule filled with D$^3$He, producing protons at 14.7 MeV.
-The protons that pass through the plasma interaction region are deflected by the magnetic fields in the system, and are recorded using CR39 film.
-There are several striking features in the proton imaging data, shown in Fig. \ref{fig:data} a).
+An isotropically-emitting proton source is generated by implosion of a capsule filled with D$^3$He, producing protons at 3 MeV (from D-D reactions) and at 14.7 MeV (from D - $^3$He reactions; see Supplementary Information for additional details on proton imaging).
+The protons that pass through the plasma interaction region are deflected by the electric and magnetic fields in the system, and are recorded using CR39 nuclear track detector at a magnification of $\approx30$.
+There are several important features in the proton radiography data, which was taken at three different times during the interaction of the flows, and is shown on the top two rows of Fig. \ref{fig:data}.
 First, oriented along the flow direction is a pattern of filamentary structures, consistent with Weibel filamentation in the counter-propagating flows.
-These filaments span $\sim$700 $\mu$m above and below the midplane ($0$ on the y-axis of the image) and extend relatively uniformly over the horizontal field of view of the image.
-In addition to the filaments, two horizontal magnetic ``plates'' are seen above and below the midplane, producing bars of increased proton fluence approximately 400 $\mu$m apart.
-These large-scale magnetic features have been observed in previous experiments with similar geometries \cite{kugland:056313, kuglands:natPhys2012}, and are understood to be the result of the initial Biermann battery B-fields in the system \cite{Ryutov:2013:}.
-These fields are created at the target surface during the laser ablation \cite{gregori:nature2012, Schoeffler:2013} and are frozen in the flow, following the effective electron trajectory.
-In the central region, the longitudinal electron velocity from the two flows is cancelled and the B-fields cannot readily cross the midplane, being mainly advected transversely and causing the formation of two magnetic plates \cite{Ryutov:2013:}.
+These features develop strongly between 3 and 4 ns after the start of the drive laser pulse and grow to lengths \textgreater1 mm along the direction of the flow.
+The filamentary structure is clear in both 3.0 and 14.7 MeV proton images, and extend relatively uniformly for several mm across the plasma flow, occupying a total volume of several mm$^3$.
+The similarity in the observed features and relative contrast between the 3 MeV and 14.7 MeV radiographs indicate that proton deflections were produced by magnetic fields (see Supplementary Information for additional discussion).